rahuldadlani03/GitHub-Pages-Project/index.md

 # Rahul Dadlani

 ## *Who am I?*
-I'm a third year, Math-CS major.
-I've spent the last few years establishing a base in mathematics, computer science, and software engineering.
+I'm a fourth-year, Math and Computer Science student at UC San Diego.
+I work on design and software engineering.

 ## Professional Experience
-I've had a software engineering internship at a robotics company, CloudMinds Technology, and another one at Amazon under their Amazon Game Studios (AGS) org.

-My professional experience has been a lot of game development.
-Obviously at AGS but also in CloudMinds where I worked on some experimental features of simulating their irl robots in Unreal Engine.
+I spent my first summer at UCSD interning at CloudMinds Technology, a robotics company, migrating their codebase in Unity for simulating and encoding our robots' movement to Unreal Engine.

+My second summer I worked for Amazon on New World, a MMORPG game where I improved the immersiveness of the game by allowing players to interact with cosmetic objects in the game world.

+Currently I'm working at Ascension, a health-care company based on the east coast.

 ## Personal Projects
-Outside of professional projects, I enjoy coming up with ideas for apps/websites etc and bringing them to life.
-I find working on these projects with a team is great!
+I enjoy coming up with ideas for apps/websites/etc and bringing them to life.

-Knowing that I can materialize an idea to a working product is empowering for me and I like to work on long term projects that give me an opportunity to do so.

-In my first project, I created **Tally**, a classroom management app for teachers.
-It took me over 9 months and I was able to deploy and have a working demo which I got to show to recruiters.
-I learned the basics of web develeopment and got a ton of experience in back-end development, modeling data in relational database, authentication, and deployment.
-This app indirectly got me an internship at Amazon.
+My first major undertaking was an app called *Tally**, a classroom management app for teachers.
+Over the course of 9 months a friend and I developed a front and back end for teachers to assign participation points and seating charts to students.
+We deployed the app and hosted a beta on Apple's TestFlight.
+I was able to explore the basics of web develeopment working on things like modeling data in a relational database, implementing authentication, and deploying the app on Google Cloud Platform.

-In my most recent project, I'm working on an advertising service.
-Since the idea is still in development, I'll leave it unnamed.
-This has been my most involved project till date and I've had the chance to lead a team of 5 other people on it.
-With this project, I designed the architecture and tackled front-end development while letting others work on some of the back-end and database.
-**_We're hoping to launch soon!_**
+The next project I worked on was called AdBot, an advertising platform for Discord.
+This project allowed me to

 ## Outside of Academics and Career

 ### Hobbies and Passions
-- **Working out:** I workout 5 to 6 days a week.
+- **Weight-lifting:** I workout 5 to 6 days a week.
 It's helped me build a routine and stay mentally and physically healthy.
 I've also met some life long friends along the way.

 - **Videography:** I've been filming and editing videos for the last 9 years.
-Lately with covid, I've leaned into editing since I can't go outside as much and have been enjoying switching from Final Cut Pro X to Davinci Resolve.
+Artistic aspect aside, it's been interesting seeing how similar the process is deliverving a video to delivering code.

 ### Favoriote Quote
 > Start early, start often -Rick Ord

 # Thanks for stopping by!